Installation¶

 Source distribution installtions are not recommended since they require the user to have all the dependencies of pyGnuastro also installed.

-is available in the form of a tar
+The source distribution of pygnuastro is available in the form of a tar and

-files.
+zip files.
 The source distribution contains the projects source tree, which you can

 find on GitHub.
 In order to install the package